While it may not look like much, the 1.5-acre Hemming Park has a lengthy history as Jacksonville’s oldest park.

 Finally, in the early- to mid-2000s, the historic properties surrounding Hemming were restored.
 The St. James Building became the new city hall building, and MOCA and a new Main Library opened up as well.
 The plaza also got a second monument, this time dedicated to U.S. Representative Charles E. Bennett who represented the Jacksonville area in Congress for over 40 years.

-So far, the organization has struggled with mismanagement and funding issues, but has found some success in bringing events to the park.
+So far, the organization has struggled with mismanagement and funding issues but has found some success in bringing events to the park.
 It also began Charlie’s Café, a weekday rotating food truck café providing lunch options for downtown workers.

 As downtown Jax continues to evolve and come back to life, Hemming Park will surely become a bigger priority.
 As a centrally-located square, it holds a vast amount of potential.
-Hopefully one day soon, the controversies that plague the park will be properly addressed.